anoopctkm/machine-learning/projects/capstone/report.md

 ********************************************************
 ```

-These results appear to be excellent.
+These results were excellent.
 For example, in the final test shown, the most similar movies to the fourth Star Wars movie are the five other movies in the same series.

 Using the simliarty metric defined in the stages above, the k-nearest neighbours approach described above was used to estimate movie ratings.
 As with the benchmark model, leave-one-out cross validation was conducted to derive performance metrics.
 The model was fit using five values of `k`: 10, 20, 30, 40, and 50.
 The results were as follows: